rahul0697/Question-Answers/README.md

 | ------------- | ------------- |
 |  Discriminative models learn the (hard or soft) boundary between classes. | Generative models model the distribution of individual classes |
 | SVM, Neural Network, Decision Trees, Linear Regression, Logistic Regression | Naive Bayies, GMM, HMM  |

+### Central Limit Theorm
+Definition - The central limit theorem says that the probability distribution of the average will closely approximate a normal distribution.
+Whatever distribution you choose, sample mean will tends towards normal distribution.
+## Exception--
+To apply central limit theorm, you should be able to calculate mean of samples.
+Cauchy Distribution's mean is undefined, so its difficult to define central limit theorm in this case.

 ### Time Distributed Layer
 > https://machinelearningmastery.com/timedistributed-layer-for-long-short-term-memory-networks-in-python/